 This document covers Adaptive Policy at a fairly high level and is intended to be a primer to the configuration and troubleshooting documents that are linked in the Additional Resources Section below.

 Traditional network security has been founded on the use of IP based access controls.
 As businesses evolve to an increasing online presence the need for network security has never been more important for maintaining business continuity.
-Cisco Meraki has always provided a robust approach to securing network access whether it be through the use of ACLs or through Group Policies on MR and MX appliances.
+Cisco Meraki has always provided a robust approach to securing network access whether it be through the use of ACLs and/or through Group Policies.
 These group policies however become difficult to scale with organizations that continue to evolve and expand.

 As networks grow and the user base and devices multiply in number, traditional security policies become cumbersome and often nearly impossible to enforce due to sheer scale.